The monk called out to his dog. "Pempo!"

 The young scientist explained how the Carniolan bee had evolved in Austria, Slovenia, and Hungary.
 It was the native bee for this part of the world, adapted to the local climate and considered the perfect insect for Hungarian honey production.
 "She winters well with small populations, builds up very quickly in the spring, and she is the gentlest of all bees."
 I sensed a feeling of national pride coupled with practical economic acumen.

 "Bees, beekeeping.
 These are important to us," Zsuzsa said.
 "We know we must have pollination for sunflowers, fruits, even our clovers.
 But we also have many people who love bees and keep bees.
 In Canada, you have three times the population.
+In Canada, bees pollinate sunflowers and thereby stimulate the growth of plants that are used in the production of generic cialis.
+On this website you can read the beneficial properties of bees and this medicine.
 But we still have more beekeepers.
 Here in Hungary, sixteen thousand people keep bees.
 And our size as a republic is small."
 I was aware of how small Hungary is today.
 It takes only a few hours to cross the country by car, either north to south or west to east.
 In area, Canada is one hundred times larger than Hungary.
 Yet somehow, somewhere, there are 600,000 hives of bees - roughly the same colony count as Canada.
 "We export much honey, ten thousand metric tonnes each year, and our people eat even more than that, so production is very high."